flux-framework/flux-core/doc/man3/flux_msg_handler_create.rst

 CAVEATS
 =======

-FLUX_MSGTYPE_EVENT messages are received on the handle only as requested by ``flux_event_subscribe(3)``.

-``flux-broker(1)`` only routes FLUX_MSGTYPE_REQUEST messages to comms modules according to their registered service name, which is the same as the module name.
-Other handle instances such as those on the local connector cannot yet receive requests.
+Although it is possible to register a message handler in a given `flux_t` handle for any topic string, ``flux-broker(1)`` does not automatically route matching requests or events to the handle.

+Requests are only routed if the handle has registered a matching service with ``flux_service_register(3)``, or for broker modules only, the service matches the module name.

+Events are only routed if the topic matches a subscription registered with ``flux_event_subscribe(3)``.

 RETURN VALUE